 Personally, homeschooling is saving us money, however, I know people who spend a lot more than they did while their children were in the school system.

-For us, Freddie already attended after “school” activities such as Rugby, swimming, and theatre school (on a Saturday afternoon).
+For us, our son already attended after “school” activities such as Rugby, swimming, and theatre school (on a Saturday afternoon).
 So this wasn’t an additional expense.
 There are so many free homeschooling resources that it really can be a very cheap option.

 Is Homeschooling Hard?